abcnorio/nspawn-aiml/Readme.md

 lsmod | grep ipv6
 ```

-If you want to re-enable ipv6, just remove the newly create file with the entry above, recreate the initramfs, and reboot.
+If you want to re-enable `ipv6`, just remove the newly create file with the entry above, recreate the `initramfs`, and reboot.
-The iptables rules allow only for ipv4 addresses, so ipv6 does not make much sense here and is not absolutely essential.
+The `iptables` rules allow only for `ipv4` addresses, so `ipv6` does not make much sense here and is not absolutely essential.

 ## End of the tutorial

-The tutorial goes up to the point to use NVIDIA GPU within the nspawn-container to be able use ComfyUI with the default template for image generation.
-For that one has to manually download a model, e.g. SDXL base model.
-If an image is generated, everything else will work, it means proper GPU passthrough into the container is functioning.
+The tutorial goes up to the point to use NVIDIA GPU within the `nspawn-container` to be able use ComfyUI with the default template for image generation.
+For that one has to manually download a model, e.g. the SDXL base model or the SD1.5.
+If an image is generated, everything else will work.
+A properly generated image means a proper GPU passthrough into the container is functioning.
 You can always check that with

 ```bash
 nvidia-smi
 nvtop
 ```

 ## Security considerations